Suboxone Clinics in Knoxville, IA

 Prelude Behavioral Services - 31.6 miles from Knoxville, IA

-Prelude Behavioral Services is a suboxone clinic in Des Moines, Iowa, part of the 50317 zip area.
+Prelude Behavioral Services is a suboxone clinic in Des Moines, IA, part of the 50317 zip area.

 Address: 3806 Easton Boulevard, Des Moines, IA 50317 in Polk County